masneyb/shotwell-site-generator/README.md

 into the dest-directory and run `python3 -mhttp.server 8000` to make the files available on your local LAN over port 8000.
 You should consider running nginx or Apache if you want to run this on your home server for the long term.

+## Slideshow HTML query parameters

+The slideshow.html file takes the following optional HTTP query parameters:

+- &min_time=UNIX_TIMESTAMP, &max_time=UNIX_TIMESTAMP - optional date range to limit the photos
+  to.
+If unset, then all media within that rating is shown.
+- &json_update_secs=XXX - the number of seconds when the media.json file is updated.
+Defaults to 21600 (6 hours).
+- &photo_update_secs=XXX - the number of seconds when the next photo is shown.
+Defaults to 10 seconds.

+For example, the path `/5/slideshow.html?min_time=946684800&photo_update_secs=2` will show photos rated 5 stars since Jan 1st, 2000, and update the photo every 2 seconds.

 ## Contact